mmikeww/AHK-v2-script-converter/README.md

 ## Usage 2 (Convert V1 Script File)
 1. [Download](https://github.com/mmikeww/AHK-v2-script-converter/archive/master.zip) the full repo.
 2. Run `Converter_UI.ahk`, then choose 'Convert v1 Script file' button.
-Or run the included `v2converter.ahk` directly.
+Or run `v2converter.ahk` directly.
 3. Choose your input `scriptfile.ahk` written for AHK v1.
 The converted script will be named `scriptfile_newV2.ahk` in the same directory.
 Use `v2converter.ahk -h` in cmd to use the CLI.
    You can modify parts of how the script behave from editing variables inside the script
 4. Look over the Visual Diff to manually inspect the changes